catberry/catberry/docs/index.md

 * name – name of the component and postfix of custom tag (optional, by default it is the name of the directory).
-* description – some additional information about cat component (optional)
+* description – some additional information about cat-component (optional)
 * template – relative path to component template (required)
 * errorTemplate – relative path to component template for error state (optional)
 * logic – relative path to file that exports constructor for logic object